Matt Volz appointed AP’s news editor for the Rockies region

 The announcement was made Monday by Peter Prengaman, news director for the Western United States.

 “Matt is a fantastic journalist with a strong track record of guiding reporters and taking stories to the next level,” said Prengaman.
-“The Rockies’ team, AP member and readers will be well served with Matt in this key role.”
+“The Rockies’ team, AP members and readers will be well served with Matt in this key role.”

 Volz was the interim Rockies news editor over the past year before being appointed to permanently fill the position.
 In his interim role, he helped lead award-winning coverage, such as the 20th anniversary of the Columbine school shooting massacre.